-The new theater venue will include two theaters (148-seat proscenium and 40-seat flexible studio); an inviting lobby with box office, bar, and concessions; gendered and gender-neutral restrooms; dressing rooms and greenroom; administrative offices; production spaces for scenery, props, and costumes; a small on-site parking lot with ample street parking.
+The new theater venue will include two theaters (148-seat proscenium and 40-seat rehearsal studio); an inviting lobby with box office, bar, and concessions; gendered and gender-neutral restrooms; dressing rooms and greenroom; administrative offices; production spaces for scenery, props, and costumes; a small on-site parking lot with ample street parking.
 The facility is accessible from Interstate 90 and 94 and via the CTA Brown line and buses.

 Alderperson Andre Vasquez comments, “It is an absolute honor and dream to welcome such a landmark institution to the 40th Ward.
 I had a clear vision of creating a Lincoln Avenue North Arts District, but I could never have imagined that we’d be blessed by having American Blues Theater as a crown jewel.
 It would be impossible to overstate the importance of such a beautiful entertainment experience to the business district for the whole city, here in the 40th Ward!”

 It will serve a community comprised of many cultural backgrounds and complement the area’s local restaurants, schools, and the Budlong Woods Library.
-“To create a center for all, we went directly to architect John Morris – a Chicago theater legend with representative work across all generations and neighborhoods,” said Whiteside.
-“For over three decades, we’ve been working towards this dream.
+Whiteside add, “For over three decades, we’ve been working towards this dream.
 Through community support and the dedication of all our artists and staff over the years, we are able to make this dream a reality now.”

-The $6.8 million “Our First Home” campaign covers the building purchase, adaptive reuse within the building’s existing footprint, construction, as well as a $500,000 building reserve fund.
-With $2.9 million from individual donors raised to-date, the company anticipates a groundbreaking in February 2023 and completion in October 2023 with a grand opening celebration highlighted by the inaugural production of the beloved holiday classic, It’s a Wonderful Life: Live in Chicago!
+The $7.3 million “Our First Home” campaign covers the building purchase, adaptive reuse within the building’s existing footprint, construction, as well as a $500,000 building reserve fund.
+The company anticipates a groundbreaking in March 2023 and completion in October 2023 with a grand opening celebration highlighted by the inaugural production of the beloved holiday classic, It’s a Wonderful Life: Live in Chicago!